CareerLink

 BY Skillset 01 May, 2024

-But what if your soft skills are lacking or need improvement?
-The good news is that there are proactive steps you can take to develop and strengthen your soft skills.
+If you feel your soft skills need improvement, the good news is there are practical steps you can take to develop them.
 Here’s how:

 • Friends and family